-This means that the URL in question defines an AMP Page URL, where the <amphtml> tag points back at the original URL.
+This means that the URL in question contains an <amphtml> tag pointing at a URL, where this URL also has <amphtml> tag, that points back at the original URL.

 Why is this important?

-This setup would be the result of a misconfiguration, as the AMP Page would actually not be discoverable, since it is not referenced.
+This setup would be the result of a misconfiguration, and the AMP Page would actually not be discoverable, since the AMP links loop back on themselves.
 If AMP URLs are not discoverable via crawling, search engines may fail to index the AMP Page or show it in search results.

 What does the Hint check?

-This Hint will trigger for any internal URL which references an AMP Page, where the <amphtml> tag references the same URL.
+This Hint will trigger for any internal URL which references an AMP Page, which contains an <amphtml> tag that references the original URL.